MikeBrock03/spotify-favs/README.md

 # spotify integration to show fav songs

-just login to Spotify, and see your favorite songs and some details about them!
+login to Spotify, and see your favorite songs and some details about them!